You are here

 Hirsch Postdoctoral Associate

-I am an anthropological and environmental archaeologist whose research interests include political ecology, culture contact, foodways, and identity studies, which I approach through the lens of paleoethnobotany.
+I am an anthropological archaeologist whose research interests include political ecology, culture contact, foodways, and identity studies, which I approach through the lens of paleoethnobotany.
 I received my Ph.D. from the University of California, Santa Barbara (UCSB) in 2017 and am in the second year of my appointment as the Hirsch Postdoctoral Associate in the Cornell Institute for Archaeology and Material Studies (CIAMS).
 My archaeological research broadly revolves around the interaction between people and their environments through the lens of food-related activities.
 I employ a comparative, cross-cultural approach and have conducted field and laboratory research in multiple regions, including the Midwestern United States, Peru, Mexico, and the Caribbean, to examine the sociopolitical dynamics that underpin human-ecological interactions in New World agricultural societies, and I relate those interactions to issues of gender, labor, and identity in the ancient world.
 In addition to my archaeological research, I am interested in ethical issues in contemporary practice, including gender equity in academic representation and publication.

 New World Archaeology; Culture Contact and Colonialism; Foodways; Environmental Archaeology; Paleoethnobotany; Gender Equity